These scones are packed with flavors…cheese, bacon and green onion. They are flaky, light and great at anytime.

 Serve warm.
 Store the “leftover” scones in the freezer for later enjoyment.

-If you enjoy this recipe for scones, you might want to check on the Orange Cream Scone with Cranberry recipe.
+If you enjoy this recipe for scones, you might want to check on the this Bacon Cheese Bread with Green Onion recipe.